best-time-to-visit-spiti-valley

 blog-images

 The off-season in Spiti Valley, from November to March, is when the region slips into deep winter which is silent, snow-covered and almost entirely cut off from the world.
 This is not the time for the average tourist, but for those who truly crave raw adventure and the snow beauty of the mountains.
-While it may not be the best time to visit Spiti Valley for casual travelers, Spiti Valley in winter offers a rare and intense experience for people.
+While it may not be the best time to visit Spiti Valley from Delhi for casual travelers, Spiti Valley in winter offers a rare and intense experience for people.

 Temperatures can drop as low as -20 degrees Celsius, especially in January and February.
 Days are short and nights are bone-chilling.
 Most villages are blanketed in snow and life slows to survival mode in Spiti.
 Also, the Manali-Kaza route is completely shut due to heavy snow at Kunzum Pass and Rohtang La.